State over Tokens: Characterizing the Role of Reasoning Tokens

-This post is a concise, adapted version of the paper "State over Tokens: Characterizing the Role of Reasoning Tokens" written by Mosh Levy, Zohar Elyoseph, Shauli Ravfogel, and Yoav Goldberg.
-For the full paper, see https://arxiv.org/abs/2512.12777.
+This post is a concise, adapted version of our paper, written by Mosh Levy, Zohar Elyoseph, Shauli Ravfogel, and Yoav Goldberg.

 The Vacuum Beyond the Explanation Illusion

 But a growing body of research shows that this impression can be an illusion.
-Research shows this in a few ways.
-Models omit critical factors that actually influenced their answers [2,3,4,5,6].
-Models can arrive at correct answers while producing nonsensical or irrelevant text [7,8,9,10].
-And, in our previous work we showed that humans cannot reliably predict the actual relations between steps in the text [11] (see the interactive demo at do-you-understand-ai.com).
-Together, these findings show that even when the text appears convincing and logical, it may misrepresent the actual reasoning process the model followed.
+Evidence comes in several forms: models omit critical factors that actually influenced their answers [2,3,4,5,6]; models can arrive at correct answers while producing nonsensical or irrelevant text [7,8,9,10]; and humans cannot reliably predict the actual relations between steps in the text [11] (see the interactive demo at do-you-understand-ai.com).
+Taken together, these findings suggest that even when the text appears convincing and logical, it may misrepresent the reasoning process the model followed.

-In this post, we look at how LLMs generate tokens and offer a simple way to think about it—State over Tokens—that supplies this missing language.
+This post describes how LLMs generate tokens and offers a simple way to think about them—State over Tokens—that supplies this missing language.
 We use it to clear up common misconceptions about step-by-step text and to open up new ways of thinking about its role and implications.

 The Whiteboard Thought Experiment